The Rose Bowl Stadium

 A National Historic Landmark built in 1922, the Rose Bowl Stadium has earned its world-class reputation by hosting the Rose Bowl Game each year in addition to Super Bowl games, Olympic soccer matches, World Cups, BCS National Championship games and numerous other top entertainment events.

-The Rose Bowl Game is the oldest bowl game in the country as well as a member of the Bowl Championship Series and the annual host of the Big Ten and Pac-12 Conference champions, giving it an unparalleled role in postseason college football.
+The Rose Bowl Game is the oldest bowl game in the country as well as a member of the College Football Playoff (CFP) and the annual host of the Big Ten and Pac-12 Conference champions, giving it an unparalleled role in postseason college football.

 Rose Bowl Stadium Renovation Project